offsoc/LitterBox/README.md

 Think of it as your personal LitterBox for perfecting your tradecraft without leaving traces on production detection systems.

+LitterBox includes LLM-assisted malware analysis through the LitterBoxMCP server, enhancing the platform's analysis capabilities with natural language processing.

-The platform provides automated analysis through an intuitive web interface, monitoring process behavior and generating comprehensive runtime analysis reports.
+The platform provides automated analysis accessible through three interfaces: an intuitive web browser UI, a Python client for programmatic access, and direct integration with LLM agent.

 This ensures your payloads work as intended before execution in target environments.